By consolidating your existing debts into a larger loan repaid over a long term could make the monthly repayments more manageable.

 What are unsecured debt consolidation loans?

-You can get unsecured debt consolidation loans from a wide range of lenders, many of them mainstream.
-Therefore if you have missed a couple of payments it is worth looking for a consolidation loan sooner rather than later so that you still have access to the best products on the market, while you still have a good credit rating.
+You can get secured debt consolidation loans from a wide range of lenders, many of them mainstream.
+Therefore if you have missed a couple of payments it is worth looking for a consolidation loan sooner rather than later so that you still have access to the best products on the market.

 Pros and cons of using debt consolidation loans